LearnWithLlew/TestingLegacyCodeCourse.cpp/Resources/manual_post_install_steps.md

     * [Notepad ++]
     * [AnyDesk] or [Teams]
     * [MobTime]
-* Run all the .vsix installers downloaded by post-insall script
-    * 2020-09-03 On a fast VM, some of these didn't download, due to Azure rate-limiting
 * Run CLion
     * Answer initial setup questions
+* Run all the .vsix installers downloaded by post-install script
+    * 2020-09-03 On a fast VM, some of these didn't download, due to Azure rate-limiting
 * Run Visual Studio
     * Answer initial setup questions
     * Open "C:\Code\TestingLegacyCodeCourse.cpp\cmake-build-vs2019-x64\legacy_code_course.sln"
+    * Configure Extensions
         * Change VSColour output to "I have donated" (Clare has donated)
+        * Set up Catch2 test
+            * Open Test Explorer
+            * Load
     * Startup is set to "Most recent solution"
     * Only the course.md file is open in Visual Studio
 * Install PowerPoint - via Clare's work Microsoft 365 subscription
     * Set the number of recent files to show to 0
     * https://www.howtogeek.com/141490/how-to-clear-the-recent-documents-list-in-word-2013/
     * Uninstall OneDrive
+* Make Chrome the default browser
 * Log in to accounts
     * MindMup - with a non-admin account?